Amid civil war, Biden administration grants immigration relief to Ethiopians

 Although Ethiopia has been host to ethnic strife, famine and other humanitarian disasters, it is the first time the country has been designated for TPS.

-“President Biden is absolutely right in granting Ethiopian nationals long-overdue temporary deportation protections as their country faces wave after wave of unprecedented violence and upheaval that may amount to war crimes and crimes against humanity,” said Menéndez.
+“President Biden is absolutely right in granting Ethiopian nationals long-overdue temporary deportation protections as their country faces wave after wave of unprecedented violence and upheaval that may amount to war crimes and crimes against humanity,” Menendez said.

 With the designation, Ethiopian nationals in the United States as of Thursday will be allowed to apply for TPS protections.
 Ethiopian nationals who travel to the United States as of Friday are still subject to deportation.